techprof/azure-powerbi/readme.md

 <a name="HOLTitle"></a>
-# Using Microsoft Power BI to Explore and Visualize Data #
+# Microsoft Power BI to Explore and Visualize Data #

 ---